rmarabini/player_info_from_fide_database/README.md

 ## Installation
-Download the files fide_download.py and fide_query.py from this repository and all the requiered python modules
+Download the files fide_download.py and fide_query.py from this repository and all the python modules that are not installed by default.
+Very likely the only one missing is __tabulate__

 ```
 pip install tabulate